Out of every seven online transactions, one is performed across borders.

 - How to integrate major payment methods in WooCommerce to enable multi-currency transactions

 So what is the future of WooCommerce multi-currency, how can more store owners best approach their shoppers?

-When it comes to boosting cross-border ecommerce sales, here are the two prerequisites:
+When it comes to boosting cross-border e-commerce sales, here are the two prerequisites:

-In order to let the visitors see your prices in their national currency, you will need a currency switcher to show the converted price on the go and also automatically display currency based on their IP location.
+In order to let the visitors see your prices in their national currency, you will need a currency switcher plugin to show the converted price on the go and also automatically display currency based on their IP location.

 Then, using a payment gateway plugin will help online payments be processed fast and securely.
 For better popularity, we recommend those with integrated capabilities to PayPal Express Checkout.
 For European stores, Mollie Payments for WooCommerce is a better choice.

 Alternatively, Stripe is one of the best payment gateways to use on WordPress/WooCommerce and is currently serving transactions in 44 countries around the world.
-Some Stripe payments plugins are free to use and support automatic recurring payments.
+Some Stripe payment plugins are free to use and support automatic recurring payments.

 Glad you asked.
-There’s a free plugin to help you start now: YayCurrency is free on wordpress.org and it comes readily packed with the features we need.
+There’s a free plugin to help you start now: YayCurrency is free on wordpress.org!
+And it comes readily packed with the features we need.